Consultation status: open until 29 September 2017

 Thank you everyone for your feedback.

 The proposal received positive feedback with some concerns raised by respondents.
-After reviewing this feedback and all other supporting evidence, this proposal will proceed without changes to the next stage of detailed planning.

 Specific feedback and proposed solution